 •At least two years of related education management experience

-•Knowledge of and ability to review: student refunds, clock/credit hour conversion and allocation, satisfactory academic progress, and general compliance with federal regulations required to be evaluated by accrediting agencies; and,
+•Knowledge of and ability to review: student refunds, clock/credit hour conversion and allocation, satisfactory academic progress, program effectiveness plans (PEP); and general compliance with federal regulations required to be evaluated by accrediting agencies

 •Suggested previous service on site visits with ABHES or other recognized accrediting agencies

-•Evidence of teaching or development of curriculum, or service as a practitioner; and,
+•Evidence of teaching or development of curriculum, or service as a practitioner

 •Evidence of currency in the field through active participation in the profession

-•Minimum of a master’s or earned doctorate degree from a program accredited by an agency recognized by the United States Department of Education or the Council for Higher Education Accreditation (CHEA).
+•Master’s degree or earned doctorate degree from an institution/program accredited by an agency recognized by the United States Department of Education or the Council for Higher Education Accreditation (CHEA)

-•Five years of instructional experience; student evaluation; academic advising; educational methods; or supervision of academic personnel, specific to the bachelor’s degree level, at a post-secondary institution.
+•At least five years of instructional experience; student evaluation; academic advising; educational methods; or supervision of academic personnel, specific to the bachelor’s degree level, at a post-secondary institution

-If you are interested in serving as an on-site evaluator for ABHES, please review the information under the Becoming an ABHES Evaluator tab, which provides links to the Program Specialist and Administrative Team Leader Packets.
+If you are interested in serving as an on-site evaluator for ABHES, please review the information under the Becoming an ABHES Evaluator tab, which provides links to the required evaluator forms found in the Evaluator Packet.

-Thank you for your willingness to share your expertise and contribute to the accreditation process.
+Thank you for your willingness to share your expertise and contribute to the peer accreditation process.